-My Fattoush salad recipe is a chunky Mediterranean salad full of healthy veggies and crunchy toasted pita bread — a tangy lemon-sumac dressing makes the dish sing.
+Fattoush is a chunky Mediterranean salad full of healthy veggies and toasted pita bread ~ a tangy lemon-sumac dressing makes it extra delicious!

 Fattoush is different from other similar salads in that the ingredients are chopped into larger bite sized pieces, so it has a nice chunky texture.
 Another identifying feature is the crisp toasted pita bread tossed throughout.
 If done right, the pita is light and crisp and adds a wonderful crunch to the dish.
 The pita and the feta cheese make fattoush a good candidate for a light meatless meal.

 All the ingredients in fattoush are commonplace, except for the sumac.
-It’s a deep red, tart spice made from crushed sumac berries that I’ve used many times before here at TVFGI.
+It’s a deep red, tart spice made from crushed sumac berries that I’ve used many times before here in the Great Island kitchen.
 It looks a little like chili powder, but has a tangy, citrus flavor and it’s popular in Middle Eastern recipes.
 You can find it in specialty groceries, or of course, always on Amazon.
 If you like cooking along with me, you will definitely want to stock it in your spice cabinet, I’ve fallen in love how it can wake up a dish.
 I use it here to flavor a simple dressing of olive oil and fresh lemon juice — simple and unusual.

 This salad is a particular favorite of mine, the little crispy bits of pita bread are satisfying but light enough that they don’t weigh the salad down.
 It’s a wonderful choice for entertaining because it’s out of the ordinary, but doesn’t have any controversial ingredients to bother picky guests.
 It’s absolutely beautiful, too.